 At St John and St James, we have an allocated Education Mental Health Practitioner (EMHP) who will be offering guided self help to parents and carers, and group work to parents and children.
-Support will be offered to children and who experience mild to moderate difficulties, such as anxiety or behaviour that challenges.
+Support will be offered to children who experience mild to moderate difficulties, such as anxiety or challenging behaviour.